Createdd/Writing/2018/articles/DebugTFBasics.md

 > This dashboard is in its alpha release.
 Some features are not yet fully functional.

 However, this does not mean that it can already be used and provides cool debugging features.
-Please check out the Github repository to get an adequate overview.
+Please check out the Github repository to get an adequate overview and also see their [video](https://www.youtube.com/watch?v=XcHWLsVmHvk) to get a deeper understanding.
 They have done a great job.

 To accomplish this there are 3 things to add to our previous example: